Billmunene/decision-tree-test/README.md

   }
 }

+{
+  "type": "Loop",
+  "iterations": 10,
+  "subtree": {
+    "type": "Condition",
+    "expression": "checkCondition(i)", // Condition to be checked for the current index "trueBranch": {
+      "type": "Action",
+      "actionType": "Email",
+      "params": {
+        "phoneNumber": "1234567890" // Replace with the actual phone number }
+    },
+    "falseBranch": {
+      "type": "Action",
+      "actionType": "NoOp", // No operation if the condition is false "params": {}
+    }
+  }
+}

 ```

 1. Click **Send**.
 You should receive a response indicating whether the decision tree was executed successfully.
 Check the console output to see how many SMS messages were sent (if the random condition evaluated to true).